nordseele/nordhat_install/README.md

 # nordhat_install

 ### 2020 update :

-#### Do not use the old install instructions or the files from the "install folder" and DO NOT update Norns from the main menu anymore.
+#### DO NOT use the old install instructions or the files from the "install folder" and DO NOT update Norns from the main menu anymore.

 https://github.com/okyeron/fates/blob/master/install/norns/Norns_disk_image_install.md

-## You can now install Norns using the Fates disk image provided by Okyeron.
+## You can now install Norns using the same disk image as Fates.
 You just need to overwrite the config.txt and copy the two overlays provided here.

 1 : Flash the disk image of Fates to the SD Card using Balena Etcher.